tensorflow/tensorflow/tensorflow/contrib/go/README.md

 	// also the tensor shape from the input slice t1, err := tensorflow.NewTensor(inputSlice1)
 	if err != nil {
-		log.Fatal("Problem trying create a new tensor, Error:", err) }
+		log.Fatal("Error creating a new Tensor:", err)
+	}

 	t2, err := tensorflow.NewTensor(inputSlice2)
 	if err != nil {
-		log.Fatal("Problem trying create a new tensor, Error:", err) }
+		log.Fatal("Error creating new Tensor, Error:", err)
+	}

-	// Load the graph from the file that we generated from Python on the
+	// Load the graph from the file that we had generated from Python on
-	// previous step
+	// the previous step
 	reader, err := os.Open("/tmp/graph/test_graph.pb")
 	if err != nil {
 		t.Fatal(err)
 	}
 	graph, err := tensorflow.NewGraphFromReader(reader, true)
 	if err != nil {
-		log.Fatal("Problem reading the graph from the text file, Error:", err) }
+		log.Fatal("Error reading Graph from the text file:", err) }

 	// Create the session and extend the Graph s, err := tensorflow.NewSession()
 	if err := s.ExtendGraph(graph); err != nil {
-		log.Fatal("Problem extending the Graph, Error:", err)
+		log.Fatal("Error extending Graph:", err)
 	}

 	input := map[string]*tensorflow.Tensor{
 		"input1": t1,
 		"input2": t2,
 	}
-	// Execute the graph with the two input tensors, and specify the names
+	// Execute the graph using two input Tensors, and specifying the names
-	// of the tensors to be returned, for this case just one out, err := s.Run(input, []string{"output"}, nil)
+	// of the Tensors to be returned, for this case, just one out, err := s.Run(input, []string{"output"}, nil)
 	if err != nil {
-		log.Fatal("Problem trying to run the saved graph, Error:", err) }
+		log.Fatal("Error running the loaded Graph:", err)
+	}

 	if len(out) != 1 {
-		log.Fatalf("The expected number of outputs is 1 but: %d returned", len(out)) }
+		log.Fatal("Expected number of outputs: 1, but got:", len(out))
+	}

 	outputTensor := out[0]